HSanny/Courses/README.md

     - [DONE] Once Master collects all decisions from un-isolated servers, it will make decision for stabilization.
 If stable, unblock reader thread.
       Otherwise, initiate a new round of stabilization checking.
-    - ??? initiate a new round of checking with a time interval?
+    - [DONE] initiate a new round of checking with a time interval? not necessarily for now.
-    - ??? determine the STABLE\_BOOL in the writeLog of server?
+    - [DONE] extend the naive implementation to committed write.
     - ??? what is ERR\_DEP?
+See piazza's answer.

 9. implement creation protocol: see paper FUP 4.3
     - when node enters the system, should be brought up to date, maybe talk to